Wubuntu88/CarND-Behavioral-Cloning-P3/writeup_submission.md

     return model, history
 ```

-I tried this model because it was recommended by udacity as being decent enough and I thought it would be a good place to start.
+I tried this model because it was recommended by Udacity as being good and I thought it would be a solid place to start.
 The model from the lenet performed fairly well.
 The car drove down the center of the road without swerving.
 It did very well on the 'easy' parts, but failed on some of the hard parts, such as where the car can veer off onto the dirt road,
 or when the car can drive into the side of the bridge.
 In these cases, I did collect more data and train with more data, but I believe I was not focused enough in my data collection.
-Instead of collect data on the problem spot, I would also collect more data on the easy parts.
+Instead of collecting data on the problem spot, I would also collect more data on the easy parts.
 This lead to having a bloated data set with not enough examples of the difficult driving locations.
 I moved on to my new network; at the time I had not realized my mistake, and I wanted to try and see if a better architecture would make the difference.
 If I had trained lenet on better data, perhaps I could have seen its true potential.